AbdallahMohamed0/Appie/README.md

 # Appie

-## Appie is an amazing website built with HTML, CSS and Java-Script
+## Appie is an amazing website built with HTML and CSS.

 Website sections: